Here’s what I understand from data science after taking Coursera’s crash course on data science from Johns Hopkins University.

 It usually involves the use of statistics, which are comprised of 4 things.

-Descriptive analysis, which is the exploration of the data to get an idea of what it tells us.
-This can include creating graphs or visualizations of raw data.
+- Descriptive analysis, which is the exploration of the data to get an idea of what it tells, this can include creating graphs or visualizations of raw data;

 There are 2 main types of machine learning: